IBM/terraform-guardium-datastore-audit/examples/onprem-cassandra/README.md

 terraform destroy
 ```

 **Note**: This will remove the Guardium configuration and Filebeat setup.
-It will not affect your Cassandra instance or its audit logging configuration.
+It will not affect your Cassandra instance or its Cassandra audit logging configuration.

 ## Additional Resources